-The Loica Project covers an area of 35 sq kms and is located approximately 100 kilometres south east of Ovalle.
-It comprises a large copper-molybdenum porphyry system, approximately 4km long, north-south.
+The Loica Project covers an area of 35 km2 and is located approximately 100 km south east of Ovalle.
+It comprises a large copper-molybdenum porphyry system, approximately 4 km long, north-south.
 Hampton drilling of the upper part of the Loica system in 2007 intersected long widths of lower grade Cu-Mo mineralisation.